Snapchat isn’t like the other social media platforms.

 Facebook is the most popular social media advertising platform, so it only makes sense to compare Snapchat with it.
 While both platforms offer similar targeting methods, the ads themselves are much different.

 Snapchat ads are much more design-led as they only have minimal text, take up the user’s entire screen and are sometimes interactive.
-Unlike Facebook ads, which can be copy heavy, you only have enough copy space to provide a headline and a small hook.
+Unlike Facebook ads, which can be copy-heavy, you only have enough copy space to provide a headline and a small hook.
 Your graphics and video must do the heavy lifting.

 So how does this affect the costs?
-Production costs aside, we’ll show you the side by side comparison of a Snapchat and Facebook campaign from the same client we showed you earlier.
+Production costs aside, we’ll show you the side-by-side comparison of a Snapchat and Facebook campaign from the same client we showed you earlier.

 We ran a Facebook and Snapchat campaign for one of our clients and decided to compare the results to see which platform worked best.